-In this role, you will support the Financial Planning and Analysis (FP&A) team and be responsible for maintaining the budgeting system and assuring data is updated and accurate.
-You will be responsible for maintaining the accounting and financial reports through WRI’s web-based solution and create new reports for users.
+In this role, you will support the Financial Planning and Analysis (FP&A) team and be responsible for maintaining the budgeting system and assuring data is updated and accurate, as well as maintaining the accounting and financial reports through WRI’s web-based solution and create new reports for users.
 You will be involved in updating and monitoring indirect costs and monitoring overall organizational (WRI and the WRI international offices) finances and developing financial dashboards.
-You will assist with financial analytics needs for the FP&A team.
+You will also assist with financial analytics needs for the FP&A team.
 The role is intended to support both the WRI Global office in Washington, DC as well as the subsidiary and independent international offices.
 This role reports to the Senior Finance Manager.

 - Monitor overall financial health of the organization, working with all departments and programs to assure the information in the financial systems is as accurate as possible.
 This includes monthly budget variance analyses and developing forecasting scenarios using IBM Cognos TM1 and reporting, and Power BI

 - Proactively identify and correct report errors, budget corrections, inform the appropriate stakeholders on foreseen risk concerns

 - Update and monitor the indirect costs and indirect/support cost recovery for the entire organization

 - Develop and deliver training for users on financial and operational systems and processes

 - Contribute to centralized proposal budget review and standardization

 - Assist the Chief Financial and Operations Officer (CFOO) office and FP&A team in various analyses and scenarios related to financial and operational needs